Arbor Hills Tree Farm, LLC

 #3 Oak Mite (Pyemotes herfsi)

 Due to its minute size, the oak mite is practically invisible to the naked eye.
-It not only infests the tree, but if you get too close, these mites will get on your skin and start nipping you, too.
+These mites do not remain on the tree alone.
+Close contact can result in them transferring to skin and causing itchy, biting irritation.
 Oak mites are at their worst during the late summer to fall period.

 #4 Gypsy Moth (Lymantria dispar dispar)